 2012 - LPGA Legends Tour Event – Nancy Scranton, Winner

 2012 - Hudson Cup Match

 The club largely completed the renovation of the physical plan with the replacement of the 1962 circular Pro Shop.
-The new building has the same red tile and stucco design as the club house.
+The new building has the same red tile and stucco design as the clubhouse.
 The last step was refinishing the men’s locker room .
-A men’s lounge was also add in a wing of the locker area that was the original Pro Shop occupied by Walter Pursey.
+A men’s lounge was also added in a wing of the locker area that was the original Pro Shop occupied by Walter Pursey.

 Inglewood was finished with major renovation projects.
 The last was the range and practice area.